goelujjawal/Uber-rides-prediction/README.md

 # Uber-rides-prediction

-Predict the number of rides of an uber
+Predict the number of rides of an uber.